mklnln/citysearcher-api/README.md

 # Citysearcher API

 NOTE on Nov 25, 2023: GCP sometimes [mistakenly thinks people are mining crypto on their platform](https://www.google.com/search?client=firefox-b-d&q=gcp+project+stopped+because+cryptocurrency) and shut down their VMs.
-I'm currently working with the Appeals team to fix this.
+I've decided to host this instead using a free tier of [ElephantSQL](https://www.elephantsql.com/).

 See the live site at https://citysearcher-api.onrender.com/suggestions?q=Montreal

-The Google Cloud VM may take a good 60-90 seconds to respond upon cold start since it's built using the free tier.
+The database may take a good 60-90 seconds to respond upon cold start since it's built using the free tier.

-Manually add query parameters to the link for latitude/longitude.
+Adding latitude and longitude to the URL will enable a scoring algorithm for the results.

 -   e.g. https://citysearcher-api.onrender.com/suggestions?q=Lon&latitude=43.70011&longitude=-79.4163

 ### Tech used

 This TypeScript Express server (hosted on Render) uses Prisma to send SQL queries.
-A Postgres database responds from a Docker container hosted on Google Cloud Platforms.
+A Postgres database responds with JSON.

 ---